HOTB ORDER OF EVENTS

 OVERVIEW OF HOTB COURSE

-Once successfully (or not) through the turn, they will make their way back up the river parallel to the Brisbane Corso, and Somerville House rowing shed.
+Once successfully (or not) through the turn, crews should make their way back up the river parallel to the Brisbane Corso and Somerville House rowing shed.

 FERRY and RED ROCKS BEND

-Congratulate yourselves.
-When safe to do so, paddle over to the Toowong Rowing Club pontoon where pontoon helpers will assist you in getting your oars and boat off the water.
-Cool down, change clothes if you brought them, and then head up to the Toowong Function centre where you can savour the food catered by the iconic Regatta Hotel, grab a drink from the bar, and keep an eye out for race updates.
-While you wait for the medal presentation groove along to the smooth tunes of Brisbane's Matt Kairl.
-We will be handing out medals for first, second, and third place.
+Congratulate yourselves, and when safe to do so, paddle over to the Toowong Rowing Club pontoon where pontoon helpers will assist you in getting your oars and boat off the water.
+Cool down, change clothes if you brought them, and then head over to the Regatta Hotel's coffee van for food and drinks or grab something stronger from the TRC function centre bar.